 Added by earthpatrol on September 30, 2015 at 11:30pm — No Comments

 A few weeks back I posted about flying multiple robots along with my Periscope channel where the videos age out on a daily basis.
 Some folks requested a more persistent video of these flights.
 Yesterday, I went out to the field and did a few flights.
-My friend Max was nice enough to film one…Continue
+My friend Max was nice enough to film one of the multi MAV flights, and I took the initiative to archive it on…Continue